 As a dietitian, her approach is holistic.
 She applies a psychosocial model to nutrition counselling.
 She considers a person’s whole life; present and past experiences in order to help clients understand how these impact and manifest in eating and body image.
 In addition to Susan’s extensive knowledge in human nutrition (Master of Nutritional Science from University of Toronto) her skills in counselling enable her to move clients towards a deeper understanding of their motivations and challenges in achieving their goals towards better health and nutrition.
 She is currently a Master of Education in Counselling and Psychotherapy candidate at the University of Toronto.

 During her time working in more intensive hospital programs, Susan noticed that the nutrition services in the community were limited.
 She established nutrition workshops at Sheena’s Place, a community-based support center in Toronto.
 In her work at Sheena’s Place, Susan has worked as a facilitator leading groups comprised of diverse participants from undereaters to overeaters.
 In 2011, Susan was approached by Bellwood Health Services (an addiction treatment centre) to act as a consultant to assess and make recommendations to optimize their eating disorder program.
 In 2013, she continued her work as an eating disorder and substance abuse nutrition expert at CAMH in the Youth Addiction and Concurrent Disorders Services Inpatient Unit and again at Ingles LOFT Centre, another addiction centre.
 She has served as the Canadian Chapter chair of the International Association of Eating Disorders Professionals (iaedp) and the co-chair of the Eating Disorders Association of Canada (EDAC).
+She is an iaedp supervisor, helping other dietitians to become eating disorders specialists.
+She is also a graduate preceptor for University of Toronto and Ryerson University students.

 Outside of work, Susan loves spending time with her family and friends, cooking, travelling, entertaining, nature, being active and reading.